 2 Parents must be present through the duration of lesson time.

 3 Refunds are only available up to the 3rd class of the session if the participant decides skating is not for them.
 Refunds are not available for missed classes.

 5 Bird Arena reserves the right to revoke participant facility privileges.

-Mail registration form and liability waiver to:
+Mail registration form to:

 Learn to Skate, Bird Arena, Room 102